 1. University card form and arrival information

+If you accept the University’s offer of a place you will enter into a contract with the University.
 Once you have met the conditions of your offer, you will be sent a University card form to sign and return together with a passport photograph.
-If you accept the offer you will enter into a contract with the University.
 You may also receive college contractual documents and arrival information at this time.
 To make sure that you receive important documentation promptly, please notify your college or department of any changes to the contact details and email address you supplied during the admissions process.

 2. Access to IT facilities